-Yesterday (July 19), the wait was finally over – Paul McCartney’s show at Hersheypark Stadium in Hershey, PA was simply amazing.
+Yesterday (July 19), the wait was finally over – Paul McCartney’s show at Hersheypark Stadium in Hershey, Pa. was simply amazing.
 There couldn’t have been a greater kick-off to my summer concert season!

-Another highlight was I enjoyed the show together with my 14-year-old.
+Another highlight was that I enjoyed the show together with my 14-year-old.
 It was his first big concert!

 From the opening chord of A Hard Day’s Night – the first time Paul performs this classic tune during a solo tour – to The End, Sir Paul gave it his all.
 And his all is still pretty magic!
 He certainly did not look or behave like a 74-year-old!

 For almost three hours, Paul took the audience on an amazing journey through Beatlemania, Wings and his long solo career.
 Best of all, he really did appear to have a lot of fun doing so, and his joy to perform came across!

 Of course, there were crowd pleasers you’d expect like Hey Jude, Let It Be, Band On the Run and Live And Let Die, which were awesome.
 Other highlights included Maybe I’m Amazed, Letting Go and Nineteen Hundred And Eighty-Five.

 But to me the true standouts were the acoustic guitar pieces, such as Blackbird, Here Today and of course Yesterday.
 I’ve always loved Paul solo with just his acoustic guitar.
 He also threw in a great version of George Harrison’s Something, playing the first part of the song on a ukulele George had given to him many years ago before the band launched into the widely known version from Abbey Road.

 Moreover, Paul played some songs by The Beatles I didn’t necessarily expect, such as Love Me Do, You Won’t See Me, And I Love Her and especially Being For the Benefit of Mr. Kite!